willindiana/5x7-1u-CMD-dactyl-manuform/README.md

 # Dactyl ManuForm Keyboard

 This is a fork of the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard).
 The Dactyl-Manuform is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard) with the thumb cluster from [ManuForm](https://github.com/jeffgran/ManuForm).
+Some features from the Dactyl Manuform Mini are kept along with new features added.

 ## Features